Russia assaults Ukraine with over 800 drones and decoys, the largest such attack in the war

 Ukraine shot down and neutralized 747 drones and 4 missiles, according to a statement from the Air Force.

 There were nine missile hits and 56 drone strikes in 37 locations across Ukraine.
-Debris from shot-down drones and missiles fell on 8 locations.
+Debris from downed drones and missiles fell on eight locations.

 Associated Press reporters saw a plume of smoke rising from the roof of Kyiv’s cabinet of ministers building, but it was not immediately clear if the smoke was the result of a direct hit or debris, which would mark an escalation in Russia’s air campaign.
 Russia has so far avoided targeting government buildings in the city center.